sunsided/os/DIARY.md

 # Developer Diary

+## 2025-11-13

+Syscall today.
+Refactored the crates a bit and upon wiring up the STAR/LSTAR registers learned that I should rearrange the GDT to have Data Segments before Code Segments.
+The swap was minimally invasive thankfully and things continued to work right after.

 ## 2025-11-12

 There's some more work left to do with the INT80h parts.
 The fact that I currently